petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-theme-spritemap-client-extension.md

 ---
 # Using a Theme Sprite Map Client Extension

-{bdg-secondary}`Available Liferay 7.4`
+{bdg-secondary}`Liferay 7.4`

 With a theme sprite map client extension, you can override the default [Clay](https://clayui.com/docs/components/icon.html) sprite map used for icons on a page.
 Start with the [sample workspace](https://github.com/liferay/liferay-portal/tree/master/workspaces/liferay-sample-workspace) to build and deploy your client extension.

 ```{note}
 An SVG sprite map is an image that contains several icons grouped together, each with a unique ID.
 You can load the SVG and reference the individual icons by ID.
 This provides a slight performance improvement, as you can download and cache the sprite map once to display all the site icons.